HoustonUseRs/intro-to-web-scraping/workshop_guide.md

 ## Workflow/Introduction to the steps
 To understand the steps of web scraping, let's start thinking about how we might manually "scrape" or what we might do for one-off situations where we want data off a webpage.

-For a human
+The easiest approach would be to simply copy and paste the text directly from the page.
 How might we manually "scrape" one page for specific chunks of information?
-What are the common scenarios?
-The manual version of what we are about to do now, is, going to a website we want information from, going to a section that we want, selecting the text that we want, and then copying and pasting it into a plain text file to save it.
+We need to enumerate the exact steps, in order to tell the computer.

 #### What are the discrete steps?